 Milton's steady growth between Huntington and Charleston

-Education at the Cabell County Schools district
+Education in the Cabell County Schools district

-Commutes to Huntington and Charleston via Interstate 64
+Commutes to Huntington and Charleston via I-64

 The region’s main highway, Interstate 64, runs through Milton, heading 22 miles west to Huntington and 32 miles east to Charleston.
 Residents can drive to commute to either city, but the Tri-State Transit Authority connects the area to Huntington with intermittent bus service.
 Huntington Tri-State Airport is closer to Milton, but West Virginia International Yeager Airport serves more non-stop destinations from Charleston, 36 miles away.
 CAMC Teays Valley Hospital is 13 miles from Milton, with the nearest emergency room.